For general inquiries, please email [email protected]. For specific inquiries, please email your regional counselor listed below.

 Sean Russell

 Sean grew up locally in the Hudson Valley, and graduated from SUNY Albany with a B.A. in Computer Science.
-After working with a startup website company, Sean now assists the Office of Enrollment at Bard with data analysis and reporting.
+After working with a startup website company, she now assists the Office of Enrollment at Bard with data analysis and reporting.

 Eric Sinclair